manifoldai/orbyter-docker/orbyter-base-sys-dl/2.0/README.md

-#
+#  orbyter-base-sys-dl:2.0

-This is the Dockerfile for manifoldai/orbyter-base-sys-dl:1.1
+This is the Dockerfile for manifoldai/orbyter-base-sys-dl:2.0.

-Release Notes:
 This is similar to manifoldai/orbyter-base-sys,  but uses nvidia cuda 10.0 image as the base image.

-General development tools: vim,  emacs,  screen,  wget
+## Release Notes
-Python: 3.7
+Updated python to 3.7
-OS: Ubuntu 18.04
+Updated Ubuntu 18.04
 For a complete list, see the Dockerfile in this directory.